-Maca is a nutritional powerhouse that could have many benefits for your health, although further studies are required to understand maca’s full effects on the body.
+Maca is a nutritional powerhouse that could have many benefits for your overall wellbeing, although further studies are required to understand maca’s full effects on the body.
 Here are some of the top potential benefits of maca root:

 1. Boosts Energy